lukso-network/docs/docs/learn/smart-contract-developers/create-lsp7-token.md

 # Create an LSP7 Token

-This guide will walk you through the process of creating and deploying a custom [LSP7 Digital Asset](../../standards/tokens/LSP7-Digital-Asset.md) and pre-mint a certain amount of tokens to a the token owner.
+This guide will walk you through the process of creating and deploying a custom [LSP7 Digital Asset](../../standards/tokens/LSP7-Digital-Asset.md) and pre-mint a certain amount of tokens to the token owner.
 To build a smart contract using LSPs, you can **inherit functionality** from modular and standardized presets in the [`@lukso/lsp-smart-contracts`](../../tools/lsp-smart-contracts/getting-started.md) library.
 To learn more about the contract standards itself, please refer to the [Contracts section](../../contracts/introduction.md) of our documentation.

 :::tip